Are Coding Bootcamps Worth It?

 Job and Career Satisfaction for Bootcamp Grads

 Now, this one’s a bit trickier–after all, everyone’s different and has varying goals and values.
-However, if you are tired of your old job and have a passion for technology, learning new things, and being at the forefront of exciting innovation, odds are good that you’re going to be much more satisfied in a tech career than otherwise.
+However, if you are tired of your old job and have a passion for technology, odds are you’re going to be much more satisfied in a tech career than otherwise.

-Indeed, if you’ve read this far, you probably already know that you have a knack–perhaps even a passion–for tech.
-If that’s what’s driving you, then working in a tech job and making a career out of it is bound to be satisfying and fulfilling for you.
+Indeed, if you’ve read this far, you probably already know that you have an interest in tech.
+If that’s what’s driving you, then working in a tech job and making a career out of it is bound to be fulfilling.

 Now, can a coding bootcamp guarantee job satisfaction?
-Of course not!
-But, if you love this kind of work, a coding bootcamp is likely the fastest and most effective way for you to get started and break into a new tech career.
+Certainly not.
+But, if you love this kind of work, a coding bootcamp is the fastest and most effective way for you to get started.

 Choosing a Program: Not All Bootcamps Are the Same